kabornblack/kabornblack/README.md

-- 👋 Hi, I’m @kabornblack
+- 👋 Hi, I’m Kabiru Shaibu
-- 👀 I’m interested in collaboration and development of Python, JavaScript and Nodejs.
+- 👀 I’m interested in collaboration and development of javaScript nodeJs and Python.
-- 🌱 I’m currently learning python web developer
+- 🌱 I’m currently learning javaScript and nodeJs.
+Working on the Natours project with Jonas and studying the mongoDB university free courses.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web and mobile apps
 - 📫 How to reach me @kabornblack on all social media platforms

 <!---